Virgil van Dijk

 • Van Dijk follows in the footsteps of Alberto Aquilani, Jason McAteer, Kolo Toure, Nuri Sahin, Raul Meireles, Rigobert Song, Sami Hyypia and Steve Nicol as the occupant of the No4 shirt since the Premier League started.

-• Standing at 6ft 4ins, Van Dijk is the third tallest player in Klopp’s squad behind Joel Matip and Adam Bogdan (both 6ft 5in).
+• Standing at 6ft 4ins, Van Dijk is one of the tallest players in the Liverpool FC squad.